stevebrownlee/labs/collections/_packages/sprints.md

 hero:
   enabled: true
   heading: "Sprints"
-  sub_heading: "Work with a team of peers on smaller scale projects that develop an array of skills."
+  sub_heading: "Sprint put you on a team with other curious and imaginitive developers to build a project that develops a variety of skills over a 6-8 week span."
   text_color: "#ffffff"
   background_color: "#2d2830"
   background_gradient: false